TorrX

 Avoid the wrong buy

-A cheap pump is fine when the job is cheap.
+A cheap pump is a compromise even when the job seems small.
 It is the wrong buy when you need every ball in a bag to land at the same pressure.
 For team use, prioritize target pressure, a readable display, inflate-deflate control, and a needle that is protected between uses.
+TorrX is the premium answer for that job; low-price pumps are backups or compromises.

 For a wider checklist, start with the ball pump buying guide.